alastori/tidb-sandbox/labs/tidb/lab-05-hibernate-tidb-ci/Upstream-mysql-ci.md

    ```

    `--network container:mysql` shares networking with the MySQL container, so the Gradle JVM can reach `localhost:3306` just like the host.
+   Drop `--fail-fast` if you want the entire suite.

 4. After the run, stop the MySQL container: